-During the 20+ I've been an Estate Agent, I've helped many first-time sellers.
+Since 2004 we've been serving the people of West Sussex and we've helped many first-time sellers.
 This can be an exciting time, but it can feel a bit overwhelming, especially when you're juggling your busy life around it all.